opentargets-archive/roadmap/README.md

 - [Search the existing issues](https://github.com/opentargets/roadmap/issues) to see if the feature has already been suggested.
 Make sure you look at closed issues too.
 - If no similar issue exist, please email your request with a specific use case to elaine@ebi.ac.uk (Platform Project Manager).
-- Alternatively, please open an issue in the https://github.com/opentargets/roadmap/issues and assign the label "Kind: Question" and importantly assign to ElaineMcA.

 Please be as descriptive as possible.
 In particular, suggestions should describe what the value for an Open Targets Platform user should be and where in the platform you would expect this feature or enhancement to appear.

-- If you are suggesting a new data source, do not open an issue here!
-Please use the following link to submit your request with context/ details: http://bit.ly/ot-suggest-data-form
+- If you are suggesting a new data source, do not open a github issue  Please use the following link to submit your request with context/ details: http://bit.ly/ot-suggest-data-form

 Once you have done this, please await review and some consensus building from the Open Targets team or directly on github from other users.